 Act 3: End A

-lways start at the end and ask “What is this about”?
-This enables you to work backwards from the end, to the beginning and then the middle.
+Always start at the end and ask “What is this about”?
+This enables you to work backward from the end to the beginning and then the middle.
 During this process be mindful of separating thoughts which are authentic and original from chatter that is unoriginal and regurgitated brain farts.

 7 Principles of Resistance and answer its two tests.